csr13/csr13/README.md

 - 🌱 I’m currently learning C
 - 👯 I’m looking to collaborate on Python Packages.
 - 🤔 I’m looking for help with Vimscript
-- 💬 Ask me about Coffee
+- 💬 Ask me about coffee
-- 📫 How to reach me:
 - 😄 Pronouns: they/them